EmmaEwert/KITTY/docs/manual/tutorial.rst

 If you have several different sign tiles you want to use, just repeat the process for all of them.

-Now, add as many Tile Object Signs as you want, and add or change their "Text" Custom Property.
+Now, add as many Tile Object Signs as you want to your tilemap, and add or change their "Text" Custom Property individually.

 .. figure:: images/tutorial-unity-signs.gif